jmacxx/misq_prj52_WIP/misqWalletRpc/README.md

 Java library containing an interface to multiple different wallet implementations.

-At the moment, this proof-of-concept has support for bitcoind and elementsd RPC.
+At the moment, this proof-of-concept supports bitcoind, litecoind, elementsd, and monerod RPC wallets.
-It will be extended to support litecoind RPC, and monero RPC.

 The wallet interface looks like this: